zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/workshops/freetier/introduction.md

 ## About this Workshop

-This workshop shows how you can use Oracle Visual Builder Studio to create web apps and manage your work in a collaborative team environment.
+This workshop shows how you can create a web app with Oracle Visual Builder Studio in a collaborative team environment.
 You'll see how easy it is to design a web app, manage its changes as part of a Git repository, and seamlessly deploy it for users — all within a short period of time.

-Oracle Visual Builder Studio—aka VB Studio—is a development platform that helps your team plan and manage your application's lifecycle, right from design and develop through test and deploy.
+Oracle Visual Builder Studio—aka VB Studio—is a development platform that helps your team plan and manage your application's lifecycle, from design and develop right through test and deploy.
 A rich visual designer lets you drag and drop UI components to create web apps, progressive web apps, and on-device mobile apps.
 While this visual development approach lends itself to low-code developers, experienced programmers always have access to the underlying source code.

-Integrated Git repositories enable a collaborative environment to share and version code; Agile dashboards and issue tracking systems help teams track progress; and automated builds and pipelines support continuous integration and delivery.
+Integrated Git repositories enable a collaborative environment to share and version code; Agile dashboards and issue tracking systems help teams track progress; and automated builds support continuous integration and delivery pipelines.
 A separate instance of Oracle Visual Builder provides easy publishing and database options when you’re ready to host your app.

 All this and more make VB Studio a complete solution to simplify application development and accelerate time to market.
 Take a look at this video to learn more, or just dive right into the labs.
   [](youtube:pMmrNIypI7c)

 Estimated Workshop Time: 1 hour 55 minutes